WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

+We got this expansion result because the property wrapper "expansion"
+happens later than the macro expansion.
+With this result, the
-We can observe that the `@Capitalized` property wrapper is still attached
+`@Capitalized` property wrapper is still attached to the `name` variable
-to the `name` variable but the variable is changed from a stored property
+but the variable is changed from a stored property into a computed
-into a computed property.
-Eventually, we would get an error diagnosed by
+property due to the macro expansion.
+Eventually, we would get an error
-the compiler:
+diagnosed by the compiler:

 > Property wrapper cannot be applied to a computed property

 TODO: Replace with Xcode screenshot

 This does not only happen along with property wrappers, the `lazy` keyword
-could also lead to the same end.
+could also lead to the same dead end.

 ```swift
 @COW